★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 • Weakness, numbness, or pins-and-needles in the arms or hands

-• Trouble with balance, walking, or coordination
+• Trouble with balance, walking, or coordination (clumsy hands or an unsteady gait)

 • A severe headache with a stiff neck and fever